 Every team needs to have a shared purpose and it must achieve a shared understanding.
 If it doesn’t, then you will experience problems with performance, cohesion, and growth.
-Again, this is perhaps easier to achieve in a traditional setting where actual communication is taking place, so when you are leading a virtual team, you will need to make a conscious effort to build this vision and instil it together.
+Again, this is perhaps easier to achieve in a traditional setting where actual communication is taking place, so when you are leading a virtual team, you will need to make a conscious effort to build this vision and instill it together.

 Use these key factors to master virtual leadership

-As we said at the start of this article, to lead and manage a remote team successfully, you need to know the differences between a virtual team vs face to face team so that you can make the right adjustments.
+To lead and manage a remote team successfully, you need to know the differences between a virtual team vs face to face team so that you can make the right adjustments.

 If you help your employees develop the right skills, work with them instead of purely managing them.
 Support them with the right tools and training.
 You’ll soon be the type of leader that they need and you’ll have a strong team who trust each other and perform well.
 I don’t know about you, but that’s the dream!